Cyber Tabletop Exercise - 5 Requirements for an Effective Workshop

 This blog is not about designing crystal balls to gaze into the future.
 We are focussing on testing your response plans.
 Importantly, when it comes to testing your cyber response plans, regulators across the globe, are demanding that companies conduct regular cyber tabletop management exercises to demonstrate that they are prepared to prevent loss of critical data and to protect citizens’ privacy.

-It's easy to conduct a test of your cyber response plans but it take effort and planning to conduct an effective cyber tabletop exercise that validates the plans and builds participant muscle-memory.
-Let's take a look at what you should demand from you cyber response scenario tests.
+It's easy to conduct a test of your cyber response plans but it takes effort and planning to conduct an effective cyber tabletop exercise that validates the plans and builds participant muscle-memory.
+Let's take a look at what you should demand from your cyber response scenario tests.

 5 demands that you should make for a successful cyber crisis management exercise